beeker1121/goque/README.md

 ## Features

 - Provides stack (LIFO), queue (FIFO), priority queue, and prefix queue structures.
-- Stacks and queues (but not priority queues) are interchangeable.
+- Stacks and queues (but not priority queues or prefix queues) are interchangeable.
 - Persistent, disk-based.
 - Optimized for fast inserts and reads.
 - Goroutine safe.